 Scientists used to believe that when it came to the nature versus nurture argument, nature had the upper hand.
 Turns out, this isn't so.
-Thanks to the genome project and the study of epigenetics, it appears that both nature and nurture are important, and nurture actually plays the starring role when it comes to your health.
+Thanks to the genome project and the study of epigenetics, it appears that both nature and nurture -the environment your cells live in and your genetic makeup are both influential, yet it is nurture that actually plays the starring role when it comes to your health.

 However, sometimes the traits that are passed down were influenced by the environment.